SquareSquash/java/README.md

 -----

-The `SquashEntry` class is meant to be extended and then serialized with your choice of gson library for transmission to your Squash server.
+The `SquashEntry` class is meant to be extended and then serialized with your choice of json library for transmission to your Squash server.
+We recommend using gson, but any auto-field-name-detecting library will do.

 First, extend `SquashEntry` and include any additional occurrence data you wish to send to Squash.
 See the `Occurrence` class documentation in the Squash web